ericmasiello/read-it-later-client/deployment/README.md

 3. Additional configuration in the CDK script

 This setup provides a robust, scalable deployment for your React application with proper routing support and global CDN distribution.

+# Troubleshooting Tips

+If at any point you get stuck, particularly when running `cdk deploy`, take the output and paste it into an LLM like like Gemini.
+It is very good at troubleshooting these errors.